 Here’s a show business analogy.
 The purpose of any movie trailer is to compel the public to spend time and money to see the movie.
-That makes a movie trailer the visual equivalent of a script synopsis.
+That makes a trailer the movie marketing equivalent of a script synopsis.

 Does a movie trailer ever include the ending of the movie?
 Never!

 A trailer that spoiled the end would give people a reason not to spend time and money to see the movie.
-And a marketing executive who recommended that a movie trailer reveal the ending would be laughed at.
+And a studio marketing executive who insisted that a movie trailer reveal the ending would be laughed at, and possibly fired.

 So don’t include the end of your screenplay in your synopsis.